Great Insurance Saving Tips For Retirees

 You are in the prime of your life, but you know that retirement is getting closer and closer.
 You’ve pretty much been in cruise control for the last 10 to 20 years.
 There is absolutely nothing wrong with that, it just makes you the average American that is getting closer to the big day.
 The big day that a lot of us wish we could get to faster than we can.
 The older you get your insurance provider seems to be helping you more and more.
 We’ve all noticed that the older we get, the cheaper our insurance gets.
-Remember when your insurance premiums were astronomical when you passed your drivers test all the way back when you were in your teens?
+Remember when your insurance premiums were astronomical when you passed your drivers test all the way back when you were in your teens, you didn’t even think about insurance saving tips back then.

 You’ve done great and you’ve remained safe on the roads for a long time.
 As you cruise towards your retirement you should be rewarded for your safe driving and being safe in general all of these years!
 The next thing you know, you will be planning your retirement party and your insurance provider, hopefully, us here at Insurance Advisors of St. Louis, will continue helping you save the money you are used to saving.
 You are going to have a lot of free time on your hands and we want you to enjoy it.